MikeTheGent/Dual_Clock/README.md

 ## Code

 As an experiment, I implemented everything using namespaces instead of classes.
-I'd hear some harsh criticism of OOP and wanted to experiment with the alternatives.
+I'd heard some harsh criticism of OOP and wanted to experiment with the alternatives.
 I actually prefer this approach when there is only going to one instance of a thing.
 The code seems to be shorter and easier to understand.
-Each namespace is isolated from the others -- everything is tied together in main.cpp.
+Each namespace is decoupled from the others -- everything is tied together in main.cpp.

 The code is written in, and designed for, vscode & PlatformIO.
 A bit of moving &